-This policy applies to any UToledo employee involved in the hiring and sponsoring of a foreign national under the University's H-1B program.
-Employees include but are not limited to departmental administrators, supervisors, business managers, principle investigators, Human Resources consultantsstaff, department chairs, and deans.
+This policy applies to any UT employee involved in the hiring and sponsoring of a foreign national under the University's H-1B program.
+Employees include but are not limited to departmental administrators, supervisors, business managers, principle investigators, human resources staff, department chairs, and deans.